-About 30% of our homes suffer from problems associated with being damp.
+About 30% of our homes suffer from problems associated with being damp, and most of our houses have mould.
 Dehumidifiers and ventilation systems are used to fix the symptoms of the problem, but not the source of the problem itself.
 Dampness makes rooms unhealthy to live in.
 In a lot of cases though, it is also a problem that is relatively cheap and easy to identify and fix.

 The symptoms of excess moisture and dampness

 - Musty smells in rooms that are closed for any period of time

 - Damp or mouldy clothes or shoes in wardrobes

 - Mould or mildew forming behind paintings, mirrors etc.

 - Stains or watermarks on ceilings or walls